fmi-faim/napari-psf-analysis/README.md

 ## Installation

-You can install `napari-psf-measures` via [pip]:
+You can install `napari-psf-analysis` via [pip]:

-    pip install napari-psf-measures
+    pip install napari-psf-analysis